Advocacy

 Use Cases

 FHIRLab resoures make it easy to explore and understand the practical applications of Digital Health Standards and Interoperability.
-We have curated following examples of how different actors can use FHIRLab for advocacy, including the tools currently available in the sandbox.
+You can explore the tools and setup your own workflows to support adoptions.

-Understand foundtational cocnepts for standards
+Understand foundational concepts for standards

 Learn foundational concepts of FHIR, and terminology, and why they matter.